What’s in a Name?

 I have no interest in teaching you how to write.
 Or how to proofread your work.
 At least, not at this point in time.

-Of course, I could make resources for that (I mean, if you want them, feel free to contact me), but that’s not the way I want my editing business to work or even how I want to promote it.
+Of course, I could make resources for that, but that’s not the way I want my editing business to work or even how I want to promote it.
+(UPDATE: Now I have a Self-Revision Checklist & a mini-course email series, From First Draft to Publish Ready available for free!)

-My goal is more to inspire creativity.
+My goal is to inspire more creative flow & freedom.

 To unlock the treasure trove of stories within you so they can pour out with fewer obstacles and challenges.